bratwursted/alta-ios/README.md

 - The interface is built entirely using SwiftUI, which lends itself nicely to MVVM patterns and mock data sources for testing while you are developing.

+- Navigation between views is handled by a `FlowCoordinator`, which has the responsibility for initializing new views to be used as `NavigationLink` destinations.
+These initializers are injected into the view models via closures.

 - The data for the app is read from [SWAPI](https://swapi.co), the Star Wars API, using GraphQL via the [SWAPI GraphQL Wrapper](https://github.com/graphql/swapi-graphql).

 ## Installation